 Skip to content

-Myostatin is a protein expressed by muscle cells that suppresses muscle growth.
-We are developing, for the first time, anti-myostatin therapeutics specifically tailored to treating obesity.
+Myostatin is a protein expressed by muscle cells suppressors of muscle growth in humans.
+We are developing the first antibodies targeting this pathway, specifically designed for the treatment of obesity.

 Myostatin x Activin A Bispecific Potential Benefits and Differentiation